Who can file a wrongful death claim in Arizona?

 A family who has lost a loved one would bring their case to civil court, with liability expressed in monetary damages.
 Losing a loved one through tragedy is traumatic.
 The help of an experienced wrongful death attorney will guide you through this challenging time.

-Fighting insurance companies and proving the cause of death are things you won’t have to worry about with the right wrongful death attorney beside you.
+You won’t have to worry about fighting insurance companies and proving the cause of death with the right wrongful death lawyer beside you.

 What is Wrongful Death?